electro-logic/DngOpcodesEditor/README.md

 ![alt text](docs/screenshoot.png)

+Opcodes parameters can be freely changed to see the effect on the image.

 Supported opcodes:

 - FixVignetteRadial
-- WarpRectilinear
+- WarpRectilinear (single plane only, based on the Brown-Conrady distortion model)

-Please open an issue if you need a specific opcode
+- Please open an issue if you need a specific opcode

 Required Software: